-The Master of Aviation Science graduate degree program is offered through distance education only.
+The Master of Aviation Science and Master of Business Administration program listed above is offered residentially and through distance education.
+The course content for both modes of delivery is the same.

-California Aeronautical University may limit offering the master's degree program based on the number of students available to enter a program.
+California Aeronautical University may limit offering the master's degree programs based on the number of students available to enter into a program.